|9-15.100||General Principles Related to Obtaining Fugitives from Abroad|

 [cited in USAM 9-15.600]

-Foreign requests for extradition of fugitives from the United States are ordinarily submitted by the embassy of the country making the request to the Department of State, which reviews and forwards them to the Criminal Division's Office of International Affairs (OIA).
-The requests are of two types: formal requisitions supported by all documents required under the applicable treaty, or requests for provisional arrest.
-(Requests for provisional arrest may be received directly by the Department of Justice if the treaty permits.
+Foreign requests for extradition of fugitives located in the United States are ordinarily submitted by the embassy of the country making the request to the Department of State, which reviews and forwards them to the Criminal Division's Office of International Affairs (OIA).
+Such may seek the fugitive’s provisional arrest for purposes of extradition or may seek extradition and be fully supported by all documents required under the applicable treaty.
+(Under more contemporary extradition treaties, requests for provisional arrest may be transmitted directly to the Department of Justice if the treaty permits.
 See USAM 9-15.230 for an explanation of provisional arrest.)

-When OIA received a foreign extradition request, in summary, the following occurs:
+When OIA receives a foreign extradition request, in summary, the following occurs:

 - The government opposes bond in extradition cases.

 - A hearing under 18 U.S.C. § 3184 is scheduled to determine whether the fugitive is extraditable.
-If the court finds the fugitive to be extraditable, it enters an order of extraditability and certifies the record to the Secretary of State, who decides whether to surrender the fugitive to the requesting government.
-In some cases a fugitive may waive the hearing process.
+When scheduling the extradition hearing in cases of provisional arrest, prosecutors should ensure that courts are cognizant of the time allotted in the treaty for submission of the documents in support of the request.
+Prosecutors should also take into account the transmission of the documents from the Department of State to the court and counsel.
+If the court finds the fugitive to be extraditable, it certifies the extradition and sends the record to the Secretary of State, who decides whether to surrender the fugitive.
+In some cases a fugitive may waive the extradition process or consent to extradition.

 9-15.800 - Plea Agreements and Related Matters—Prohibition

-Prosecutors may not agree either formally or informally to prevent or delay extradition or deportation unless they submit a written request for authorization, and receive an express written approval from the Assistant Attorney General, Criminal Division.
-Requests should be submitted to the Office of International Affairs after endorsement by the head of the section or office responsible for supervising the case.
+Prosecutors may not agree either formally or informally to prevent or delay extradition removal unless they submit a written request for authorization, and receive an express written approval from the Assistant Attorney General, Criminal Division.
+Requests should be submitted to the Office of International Affairs (OIA) after endorsement by the head of the section or office responsible for supervising the case.